hwangbro/RouteOnePy/README.md

 ## Usage

 To start using this project, all you need is the pre-compiled executable (found in releases) and a route .yaml file.
-Click and drag any properly formatted .yaml route file and an output file should appear.
+Click and drag any properly formatted .yaml route file onto `route_parser.exe` and an output file should appear.

 I would recommend looking at one of the example files found in [example_routes/](example_routes/) to start as a template.